raspberrypi/documentation/remote-access/ssh/README.md

 Note you only have access to the command line, not the full desktop environment.
 For full remote desktop see [VNC](../vnc/README.md).

 ##2.
-Set up your local network and Wi-Fi
+Set up your local network and WiFi
 Make sure your Raspberry Pi is properly set up and connected.
 If you're using [WiFi](../../configuration/wireless/wireless-cli.md), this is done using the `wpa_supplicant.conf` config file.

 Otherwise, plug your Raspberry Pi directly into the router.